fedspendingtransparency/usaspending-website/src/content/about-the-data/file-c.md

-down by Treasury Account Symbol (TAS), Program Activity, Object Class, and Disaster Emergency Fund Code (DEFC, which is used to track spending from supplemental appropriation bills addressing topics such as COVID-19 relief and infrastructure investment)
+down by Treasury Account Symbol (TAS), Program Activity, Object Class, and Disaster Emergency Fund Code (DEFC, which is used to track spending from supplemental appropriation bills addressing topics such as COVID-19 relief and infrastructure investment).
+Note that File C represents only the financial aspect of awards (e.g., Treasury Account Symbol, Program Activity, and Object Class information), whereas Files D1 and D2 provide both financial information and other non-financial details (e.g., recipient name, recipient location, and place of performance).